 The SM-G9xx model number series debuted with the Galaxy S5, which was known as the SM-G900x at the time.
 Since then, with new flagships, these figures have progressed, and today, with the S21 series, these numbers have reached SM-G991x, SM-G996x, and SM-G998x.

-Samsung, on the other hand, appears to have chosen against using the SM-G1000x for the S22 series.
+On the other hand, Samsung appears to have chosen against using the SM-G1000x for the S22 series.
 The corporation appears to have replaced the G following the dash with an S and restarted the numbers with 9xx.

 According to reports, these three model numbers indicate that the S22 models will support 5G connectivity, which is now standard for Samsung flagships.
 However, the sources did not provide any other information regarding the phones.